Jeff Green (businessman)

-Jeffrey Terry Green (born March 15, 1977) is an American billionaire businessman.
+Jeffrey Terry Green (born c.
+1977) is an American billionaire businessman.
 He co-founded AdECN, a demand-side advertising platform, which was acquired by Microsoft in 2007.
 Following two years at Microsoft, Green co-founded the advertising exchange The Trade Desk, of which he is chairman and CEO.

 Early life

-Jeff Green was born on March 15, 1977 in Salt Lake City, Utah.
+Jeff Green was born c.
+1977 in Salt Lake City, Utah.
 Due to his father's work buying and selling businesses, Green's family moved often, living in Utah, Colorado, Kansas, Minnesota, and Rhode Island.
 Interested in technology and business, in his youth Green taught himself to code and build computers.
 He earned a bachelor's degree from Brigham Young University in 2001, with a major in English literature and a minor in marketing and accounting.
 He then earned a degree in marketing communications from the University of Southern California.

 Career

 AdECN and Microsoft (2000-2008)

 Green received his securities broker license after college, and subsequently spent a year working for an insurance company in investments.
 He also worked as a technical account manager in the MSN division of Microsoft, based in Salt Lake City.
 In 2001 he joined 411 Interactive, a digital advertising company, and worked as a digital media buyer.
 Around this time he founded two ad tech startups.
 One of them, AdECN, he launched in 2003 to bring programmatic trading to digital advertising.
 AdECN was the first demand-side advertising exchange service, functioning similarly to a stock market or commodities market.

 Green sold AdECN to Microsoft in 2007, joining Microsoft and becoming COO of AdECN Exchange.
 Apart from overseeing AdECN, at Microsoft he advised on strategy for the Online Services Division and oversaw all of Microsoft's reseller and channel partner business, which included the monetization of "Facebook ads, Fox Sports, MSNBC, Hotmail and several other large Internet sites."
 He left Microsoft in 2009 to found a new company.